phpinternalsbook/PHP-Internals-Book/Book/classes_objects/object_handlers.rst

     These handlers correspond to the ``__get``, ``__set``, ``__isset`` and ``__unset`` methods. ``get_property_ptr_ptr``
     is the internal equivalent of ``__get`` returning by reference.
-The ``zend_literal *key`` passed to these functions exists as an optimization, for example it contains a precomputed hash of of the property name.
+The ``zend_literal *key`` passed to these functions exists as an optimization, for example it contains a precomputed hash of the property name.

 .. c:member::
     zval *read_dimension(zval *object, zval *offset, int type TSRMLS_DC)